hriewe/TigerBalance/README.md

  `pip install selenium`

  `pip install twilio `

+ Get the Firefox GeckoDriver [here](https://github.com/mozilla/geckodriver/releases) and add it to your PATH

   After customizing the code to your need (see 'Personalization' below) run : `python3 TigerOne.py`